Witness protection: Italy

 During the 1980s, at the Maxi Trial against Cosa Nostra, informants Tommaso Buscetta and Salvatore Contorno were protected by the FBI due to the lack of a witness protection program in Italy.
 Although pentiti (usually from politically motivated terrorist organizations) had come forward since the 1970s during the so-called Years of Lead, it was not until the early 1990s that the program was officially established to efficiently manage the stream of pentiti which had defected from the major criminal organizations in Italy at the time, such as Cosa Nostra, the Camorra, the 'Ndrangheta, the Sacra Corona Unita, the Banda della Magliana and several others.
 Most of the witnesses are given new identities and live under government protection for several years, or sometimes their entire life.

 The witness protection program in Italy has sometimes come under criticism for failing to properly protect certain witnesses, as was the case with the murders of high-profile pentiti Claudio Sicilia and Luigi Ilardo.

 New Zealand

 The New Zealand Police provide protection for witnesses against members of criminal gangs and serious criminals who feel threatened or intimidated.
 They run a Witness Protection Programme that monitors the welfare of witnesses and if necessary, helps create new identities.
 There is an agreement between the police and the Department of Corrections to ensure that protected witnesses receive appropriate protection from that department.
 In 2007 the programme became the subject of public controversy when a protected witness's previous conviction for drunk driving was withheld from police and he continued driving, eventually killing another motorist in a road accident while drunk.

+Philippines

+The Republic Act No. 6981 or the Witness Protection, Security and Benefit Act of 1991 serves as the basis of the Philippines' program.
+The Department of Justice (DOJ) provides protection for qualified people willing to provide testimony.

 Switzerland

 Swiss law provides for a witness protection program coordinated by the witness protection unit of the Federal Office of Police.
+There is no agency provided, but there are certain circumstances where the police will step up.
+This is part of their witness protect regime in 2013.
+There was an outbreak in serious crimes where people didn't want to speak up and that was when the federal government found a loophole in order to find justice.

 Taiwan

-The Republic of China promulgated the Witness Protection Act on February 9, 2000 in Taiwan.
+The Republic of China promulgated the Witness Protection Act on February 9, 2000, in Taiwan.
+The act was implemented in order for people to feel comfortable testify against criminal or gangster acts.
+The prosecutor of judge of the case can appoint witness protection and they are held liable to hold that protective order.